carlosneves0/vite-ssg-react/README.md

 import "./style.css"
 ```

-Each CSS file imported like `import "./style.css"` will automatically be appended to the `cssLinks` prop, which is injected into every `.html.jsx` entrypoint.
+Each CSS file imported like this will automatically be appended to the `cssLinks` prop, which is injected into every `.html.jsx` entrypoint.

 > [!IMPORTANT]
 > **Known bug**: _during development_, files imported in this way will be injected into all entrypoints, even if that entrypoint doesn't transitively depend on that CSS file.
 This bug doesn't happen in the production build.